 This example also proves that niche markets don’t have to revolve around completely new products or services.
 They can be fairly broad, like swimwear or party planning.
 Your business is just creating a version of these products or services that caters to a more specific and mostly untapped audience.
 Their specific features, price, quality, etc. will differ from the competition.

 New businesses are usually encouraged to take a broad audience and narrow it down as much as possible without seriously compromising the size.
 If you don’t think your business idea is specific enough, apply another segmentation.
-For example, a new law firm that specializes in worker’s compensation could apply geographic segmentation to focus on a specific area or firmographic segmentation to focus on a specific occupation that is known for worker’s compensation-related issues.
-As the firm builds success, it will acquire more resources that are necessary for taking on higher levels of competition.
+For example, a new law firm specializing in worker’s compensation could apply geographic segmentation to focus on a specific area or firmographic segmentation to focus on a specific occupation known for worker’s compensation-related issues.
+As the firm builds success, it will acquire more necessary resources for taking on higher levels of competition.
 At that point, the firm can broaden its audience.

 The benefits of having a niche market are simply too advantageous to dismiss, especially from a marketing and financial perspective.
 Here are just a few benefits of catering to a smaller group of people in general: